openhab/org.openhab.binding.zwave/doc/benext/thermiqtemp_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Device can be set to wake up on a set time interval
+<p&gtDevice can be set to wake up on a set time interval</p&gt

 ### General Usage Information

-Typically used in combination with the Resistive High Power Dimmer for an IR Panel that is also delivered by ThermIQ.
+<p&gtTypically used in combination with the Resistive High Power Dimmer for an IR Panel that is also delivered by ThermIQ.
 Set the temperature setpoint with THERMOSTAT\_SETPOINT\_SET and the Thermostat then controls the IR PANEL with BASIC\_ON and BASIC\_OFF.
-Still searching for specific documentation, adding BeNext config (Dutch) and Resistive High Power Dimmer doc.
+Still searching for specific documentation, adding BeNext config (Dutch) and Resistive High Power Dimmer doc.</p&gt

 ## Channels